Multi-Repo Analysis

 ## Where findings appear

-Cross-repository findings appear in the pull request review summary comment under **Review details** > **Additional context used**, grouped by linked repository name.
+Cross-repository findings appear in the PR <Hint type="walkthrough" /> under **Review details** > **Additional context used**, grouped by linked repository name.
+When automatic repository linking contributes repositories, the **Review info** section also lists the repositories CodeRabbit considered and labels each one as `manual` or `auto-detected`.
 Findings also surface in inline review comments and comment replies when relevant.

 To see the **Review details** section, enable [`review_details`](/reference/configuration) in your configuration: